Master of International Tourism and Hospitality Management

 *Management, Tourism and Hospitality or other disciplines where students will have completed study relating to organizational behaviour, business, strategy, marketing, economics, communication and people management.

 **Applicants must have a minimum of 4 years full-time equivalent professional work experience in a management, leadership or supervisory level in a business environment or be eligible for a member grade status of a relevant professional organisation.
 Students will have demonstrable tourism and hospitality management experience relating to organizational behaviour, business, strategy, marketing, economics, communication and people management.

 Advanced standing for core subjects will be granted only for studies completed in the 4 years prior to the commencement of this course.

 Advanced standing gained for any subject shall be cancelled 12 years after the date of the examination upon which the advanced standing is based if, by then, the student has not completed the course of study prescribed for the degree.

 Advanced standing will not be granted for work experience or for undergraduate study.

 Not applicable - this course does not have majors

 Exit with lesser award

-Candidates who exit the course prior to completion, and have completed the appropriate subjects, may be eligible to receive the award of either the Graduate Certificate or the Graduate Diploma of International Hospitality Management.
+Students who exit the course prior to completion, and have completed the appropriate subjects, may be eligible to receive the award of either Graduate Certificate of International Hospitality Management or Graduate Diploma of International Hospitality Management.